-In contrast to transparent approaches, there are also less educational interventions with the goal of reducing the consumption of misinformation through removal or visibility reduction.
-Both intervention designs can be considered helpful when taking into account the bias of people remembering contents itself without a potentially shown correction or warning when exposed to misleading content \citep{grady_nevertheless_2021}.
-On the other hand, this intervention design may lead to (a feeling of) censorship and a resulting migration to other platforms or tools that take less rigorous action against problematic content.
-While deleting/censoring dangerous or explicit content is a legitimate and important responsibility of social media platform operators, transferring this solution of deleting to all problematic content such as disinformation and misinformation would not only lead to the migration of users to less restrictive platforms.
-In particular, this would represent a wasted opportunity for media literacy education, which may in parts be achieved through transparent digital countermeasures as a supplement to teaching units in schools.
+In contrast to transparent approaches, there are also fewer educational interventions with the goal of reducing the consumption of misinformation through removal or visibility reduction.
+Both intervention designs can be considered helpful when taking into account the bias of people remembering content itself without a potentially shown correction or warning when exposed to misleading content \citep{grady_nevertheless_2021}.
+On the other hand, this intervention design may lead to (a feeling of) censorship and a resulting migration to other platforms or tools that take less rigorous action against problematic content. {While deleting/censoring dangerous or explicit content is a legitimate and important responsibility of social media platform operators, applying this solution of deletion to all problematic content, such as disinformation and misinformation, would not only lead to a migration of users to less restrictive platforms.
+In particular, it would represent a missed opportunity for media literacy education, some of which can be achieved through transparent digital countermeasures as a complement to school lessons.}